Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Historical Context and Current Prevalence

-Leprosy has been known since ancient times, and it has been associated with social stigma and discrimination in many cultures.
-Historically, leprosy was believed to be highly contagious and incurable, leading to the isolation and segregation of leprosy patients in leprosaria or "leper colonies."
+Leprosy has been known since ancient times and has been associated with social stigma and discrimination in many cultures.
+Historically, it was believed to be highly contagious and incurable, leading to the isolation and segregation of leprosy patients in leprosaria or "leper colonies."
 However, with the discovery of effective antibiotic treatments in the 20th century, leprosy is now considered a curable disease.

 Common Methods of Transmission

 Leprosy is usually transmitted via prolonged and close contact with an infected and untreated person or animal.
-It is not highly contagious and cannot be transmitted through casual contact or by touching objects that have been touched by an infected person.
+It is not highly contagious and cannot be transmitted through casual contact or touching objects an infected person has touched.
 You can get leprosy from an armadillo by using and interacting with items in your yard that the armadillo may have infected.

-The specifics of how leprosy is exactly transmitted is not yet fully understood.
+The specifics of how leprosy is transmitted are not yet fully understood.
 The most commonly believed transmission is through respiratory droplets or contact with infected nasal secretions.
-Armadillos have also been identified as a potential source of leprosy transmission in some cases, particularly in the southern United States where the animals are more common.
+Armadillos have also been identified as a potential source of leprosy transmission in some cases, particularly in the southern United States, where the animals are more common.

 leprosy treatment